2018 PPI Score

 - Estimated charter school enrollment: 8,000 (up 11 percent from 2015-16)

 - Rhode Island has a cap of 35 charter schools

-- Virtual Schools permitted as long as they have some face to face contact
+- Virtual charter schools are permitted but they must provide some face to face contact

 - Charters can contract with EMOs and CMOs for management services

 - Rhode Island earns 3 out of 15 for “authorizing.”
 Rhode Island only allows one entity, the State Board of Education, to authorize charter schools (without appeal for unfavorable application or closure decisions).
 While the State Board is a preferable authorizer to local school districts, Rhode Island could greatly benefit from multiple authorizers, which allow for more innovation and policy environments that offer less regulation.

 - Rhode Island scores 2 of 15 for “growth.”
 Rhode Island has a restrictive cap of 35 charter schools statewide, which limits opportunity.
 However, the state does provide efficient routes for successful schools to expand.